pass-the-salt/www/about.md

 _Do our best to facilitate meetings and exchanges between lecturers and the public.
 The goal is that these exchanges generate collaborations between developers or projects but also produce new features in free software of the Security sphere._

-And it is what we want to achieve year after year with Pass the SALT.
+And it is what we will want to achieve year after year with Pass the SALT.

 ## How to reach our goal